-As previously stated, the National Weather Service issues an Ice Storm Warning when a quarter-inch or more of ice accumulation is expected to occur in an area.
-Ice storms can significantly impact travel conditions, making driving on roads unsafe and risky.
+As previously stated, the National Weather Service issues an Ice Storm Warning when a quarter-inch or more ice accumulation is expected to occur in an area.
+Ice storms can significantly impact travel conditions, making driving unsafe and risky.

 Aside from contributing to unsafe travel conditions, ice storms can damage or cause roofs to collapse.
 In some cases, the additional weight from this ice also causes tree branches to fall onto nearby property and power lines needed for electric services.
 Keep reading to learn about some vital ice storm safety tips.

 With proper maintenance and preparation, you can minimize damage and be ready to deal with other severe winter weather.
 Ice storms are not limited to a specific region, so it is essential to understand the different ways you can prepare for ice storms.
 Here are some ice storm safety tips to help you prepare if an Ice Storm Warning has been issued:

 - Seek shelter and prepare an emergency kit.
 Freezing rain is the primary precipitation types in ice storms, so staying indoors is the most effective way to preserve your body heat and avoid conditions like hypothermia or frostbite.
 Since an ice storm’s effects can last for days, stocking up on non-perishable food items and warm winter clothes are essential while waiting for an ice storm to pass.

 - Park vehicles in a garage or covered parking space.
 As ice accumulates on trees, branches can break and fall, which can damage your vehicle.
 Park vehicles in a garage or a covered parking spot.